 Each such committee shall have such terms of reference and powers and be subject to such conditions as the Council shall decide and shall be in accordance with the Regulatory Framework and any direction or guidance issued by Monitor but the Council shall not delegate to any committee any of the powers or responsibilities which are to be exercised by the Council at a formal meeting.
 Such terms of reference shall have effect as if incorporated into the Standing Orders.

-Where committees are authorised to establish sub-committees they may not delegate their powers to the sub-committee unless expressly authorised by the Council.
+Where committees are authorised to establish sub-committees they may not delegate their duties to the sub-committee unless expressly authorised by the Council.

 The Council shall approve the appointments to each of the committees which it has formally constituted.